EMC-Viroscience/updated_illumina_workflow/README.md

 ## Overview

-This repository contains the Snakemake workflow for processing Illumina sequencing data in a metagenomic context.
+This repository is a Snakemake workflow for processing Illumina sequencing data in a metagenomic context.
 The pipeline includes steps for quality control, human read filtering, de novo assembly, annotation, and result summarization.
-The workflow is designed to be modular, resource-aware, and easy to configure, with outputs organized dynamically based on the current date.
+The workflow is designed to be resource-aware, modular, and easy to configure, with outputs organized dynamically based on the current date.

 ## Features